oussamaelhajoui/nodejs-orm-ts-example/readme.md

 | POST         | /user        | Creates a new user: {name: string, email:string} |
 | PUT          | /user/:email | updates user {name: string, email: string}       |

+POST and PUT request data should be parsed in the body as json with the header: "Content-Type: application/json"

 ---
 "# nodejs-orm-ts-example"